The D-Day and Bayeux

 A mixture of pictures from the original tapestry and the new copy

 The rain was pouring down the day we arrived at Bayeux.
-The old center is characterized by maze like narrow streets.
-Before meeting the rest of the company at a restaurant I wanted to do my scheduled running as I took part in to the annual Half marathon in Gothenburg the week after.
-Needless to say I lost my way.
+The old centre is characterized by maze-like narrow streets.
+Before meeting the rest of the company at a restaurant I wanted to do my scheduled running as I took part in the annual Half marathon in Gothenburg the week after.
+Needless to say, I lost my way.
 The city map dissolved and I couldn’t remember where I lived!
 Somehow I found my way back having run in circles.
 Just a bit embarrassing to arrive late for dinner.

 The highlight of the tour was to see the invaded beaches and the many museums on the subject of the D-Day.
 Somehow it is difficult to tell the difference of the museums as there are so many.
 We met Madame Arlette Gondreé who, as a four-year old girl, remembered her home freed by fierce-looking airmen coming down on gliders.
 The Café was the first French home liberated by paratroopers landing close to the Pegasus Bridge at the Café.
 She was very afraid, but relieved when she saw that her mother was kissed by one or the airmen with black stripes in his face.